Aboubakr06/tip-calculator-app-main/README.md

-# Frontend Mentor - Blogr landing page solution
+# Frontend Mentor - Tip calculator app solution

-This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
+This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents